briankalid/Repositorio_prueba/README.md

 ## Data source.
 Our data source is the Twitter API, from there we are going to obtain the necessary data form the daily trends and tweets.

+## Instructions and use.
+Here we are going to put all the instrucutions for each part of the development (practices) [project](Instructions.md).